A fan kept screaming G-Eazy's name during Halsey's concert. She wasn't having it

-(CNN)Halsey might be bad at love, but she isn't bad at putting disrespectful people in their place
+(CNN)Halsey might be bad at love, but she isn't bad at putting disrespectful people in their place.

 One fan learned that the hard way after repeatedly screaming her ex-boyfriend G-Eazy's name during a pre-Super Bowl concert in Miami on Saturday night.